How To Set Up A Merchant Account

 Of course, that’s a bird’s-eye view.
 With this in mind, let’s dive into a detailed overview of how merchant services actually work, more about what goes into the process of opening a merchant account, as well as what to look for when searching for the right merchant account provider.

-6. Set Up the Merchant Equipment and Software
+6. Set up the merchant equipment and software

-7. Start Processing Payments
+7. Start processing payments

 Before you start the sign-up process with merchant account providers for your small business, let’s first look at how these services work.

-Setting Up a Merchant Account_Your Business_Merchant Account Provider_Payment Processor_Body Image
+Setting Up A Merchant Account_Your Business_Merchant Account Provider_Payment Processor_Body Image

-1. The Merchant.
+1. The merchant.
 This refers to you and your business.

-2. The Acquiring Bank or Merchant Account Providers.
+2. The acquiring bank or merchant account providers.
 This is the entity you will sign up with to hold your merchant account and receive funds from customer payments.

-3. The Payment Processor.
+3. The payment processor.
 This refers to the entity that manages and authorizes the actual transactions from credit card companies such as Visa, Mastercard, and American Express that you will accept payments.
 They are responsible for ensuring funds are transferred so that businesses get paid on time.

 The set-up process for a merchant account actually begins with the need to start accepting card payments from your customers.
+You need a merchant account to be able to accept credit and debit card payments, and they are usually provided by banks authorized by card networks to acquirers/receive payments on behalf of the merchant.

 To do that, you then need to enter a contract with an acquiring bank or a reliable payment solutions provider.
 These solution providers then let you select which credit card networks, such as Visa or Mastercard, you will accept payments from.